tage64/tages_keyboard_layout/README.md

 11. Now you should be able to press Alt+Shift a few times to select the new keyboard layout.
 12. If it doesn't work, either resign or drop Windows completely.

+It might also stop working after a while.
+In that case you should run the `setup.exe`-file again and choose to repair the keyboard layout.

 [1]: https://colemakmods.github.io/mod-dh/
 [2]: https://github.com/39aldo39/klfc
 [3]: https://nixos.wiki/wiki/Nix_package_manager